-- This postgraduate degree has been co-designed by UWE academics and producers, directors and production managers from the BBCs world renowned Natural History Unit (NHU).
+This postgraduate degree has been co-designed by UWE Bristol academics along with producers, directors and production managers from the BBC's world renowned Natural History Unit (NHU).

 Engaging, industry-led teaching

 The course is practical and production-based.
-During the year, students will produce a series of projects.
+During the one-year course, you'll complete four modules:

 Learning and Teaching

-This intensive and rigorous year long course is delivered as full time only and runs from September to September.
+This intensive and rigorous year-long course is delivered as full-time only and runs from September to late October.

-Teaching will take place at our Bower Ashton Campus.
-Studying at Bower Ashton offers an excellent base for students within the exciting City Campus that connects teaching and learning with some of the best creative and cultural organisations in Bristol.
+Teaching will take place at our Bower Ashton site on City Campus.
+Studying at Bower Ashton offers you an excellent base within the exciting City Campus that connects teaching and learning with some of the best creative and cultural organisations in Bristol.
 Bower Ashton houses the main library supporting the creative and cultural industries, student support services, as well as the extensive resource base that make up the technical resource areas.
-You will also have the opportunity of studying and accessing facilities at other sites within City Campus.
-This may include attending lectures, including guest lectures, and seminars at Arnolfini and Watershed in Bristol City Centre.
+You'll also have the opportunity to study and access facilities at other sites within City Campus.
+This may include attending lectures, including guest lectures, and seminars at Arnolfini and Watershed in Bristol city centre.

-The media hub encompasses upgraded studio facilities for news, television production and creative filmmaking as well as a post-production facility with sound and picture editing, grading suites and a dubbing theatre.
-There is an extensive range of location filming equipment including specialist industry-standard cameras and micro-computers.
+The media hub encompasses studio facilities for news, television production and creative filmmaking as well as post-production facilities with sound and picture editing, grading suites and a dubbing theatre.
+There is an extensive range of location filming equipment available to students from the college's Central Loans Department.

-You will also have access to the range of technical resources available to support your practice, including fabrication, photography, computer suites equipped with the latest Adobe software and a recently extended and well-resourced library.
+In addition, you'll have access to other technical resources available to support your practice, including fabrication, computer suites for design software and a well-resourced library.